jkstarclub/jkstarclub/README.md

 ### Hi there 👋

 **jkstarclub/jkstarclub** has the color of ✨ bluegreen ✨ .
 Here are some ideas to get you started:

+🔭🌱👯🤔💬📫😄⚡
-🔭 I’m currently working on the portland cement.
+1. I’m currently working on the portland cement.
-🌱 I’m currently learning fiber optic cable.
+2. I’m currently learning fiber optic cable.
-👯 I’m looking to collaborate on laquer thinner.
+3. I’m looking to collaborate on laquer thinner.
-🤔 I’m looking for help with twizzer.
+4. I’m looking for help with twizzer.
-💬 Ask me about flying car.
+5. Ask me about flying car.
-📫 How to reach me: john@larboard.ca
+6. How to reach me: john@larboard.ca
-😄 Pronouns: Recursive nouns.
+7. Pronouns: Recursive nouns.
-⚡ Fun fact: Missed some days.
-Just Thurrrnda~~~ /\
+8. Fun fact: Just Thurrrnda~~~ /\

 ### ⚡ GitHub Profile Checklist